-In short, I am confident that this former law clerk for Justice Kennedy will not be another Kennedy but rather more in the model of Justice Scalia, whose judicial philosophy he has praised. is what he had to say about Scalia after his passing:
+In short, I am confident that this former law clerk for Justice Kennedy will not be another Kennedy but rather more in the model of Justice Scalia, whose judicial philosophy he has praised.
+Here in part is what he had to say about Scalia after his passing:

 Many of you no doubt knew him better than I did.
 So I do not want to overstate my relationship with him.
 But I just loved the guy.
 To me, Justice Scalia was and remains a hero and a role model….
 What did Justice Scalia stand for as a judge?
 It’s not complicated, but it is profound and worth repeating often.
 The judge’s job is to interpret the law, not to make the law or make policy.
 So read the words of the statute as written.
 Read the text of the Constitution as written, mindful of history and tradition.